-List your offerings and why they should come see you (special promotion, new line, etc.) and include images.
-If you’ve arranged a cross promotion with other vendors this is a great place to link to their blog post.
+List your offerings and why they should come to see you (special promotion, new line, etc.) and include images.
+If you’ve arranged a cross-promotion with other vendors this is a great place to link to their blog post.
 As mentioned earlier, be careful of how frequently you send newsletters and don’t bombard subscribers because you have an upcoming event.

 6) POSTCARDS / FLYERS

 Have your own postcards printed with your branding and images.
 These can be from a professional printer, printed at an office supply store or print a few at home.
 Keep them on-brand and perhaps add an incentive for people to hang onto them.

 For example, a recipe for a favorite summer drink to go in your handmade copper mugs or a list of Christmas activities in your city to wear your handmade scarves to, could go on the back of a postcard, while promoting your products on the front.

 If you know another vendor will be attending similar shows, you could share postcards and split the cost.
 One side can promote your work and craft fair dates while the other promotes theirs.
 Even if you’re at some shows they’re not, it can be a good opportunity to cross promote.

 If you don’t have your own postcards you can hand out the organizer’s marketing material.

 - Groups you’re a part of (e.g. your soccer team, knitting group)